 Sulfate-free hair care products are often recommended for colored hair because they don’t dry out your hair as much as regular shampoos do.
 Sulfates are responsible for that bubbly foam you get when you shampoo your hair.
 While that foam helps give your hair that squeaky clean feeling, they strip your hair of its natural oils.

-If you have dry hair even if you didn’t get a dye job, you can switch to sulfate-free shampoos and conditioners to cleanse your hair without drying it out.
+If you have dry hair even if you didn’t get a dye job, you can switch to sulfate-free and natural shampoos and conditioners to cleanse your hair without drying it out.

 Editor’s tip: Wanna get out of the shower with that fresh feeling on your scalp?
 Wash your hair with Love Beauty and Planet Radical Refresher Shampoo.
 With gentle, eco-friendly ingredients, this shampoo helps clean your scalp while giving your hair an energizing vetiver scent.
 For best results, follow it up with Love Beauty and Planet Radical Refresher Conditioner.